gleam-lang/website/cheatsheets/gleam-for-php-users.md

 ## Type aliases

 Type aliases allow for easy referencing of arbitrary complex types.
-PHP does not have this feature, though either regular classes or static can be used to design custom types and class definitions in take can be aliased using `class_alias()`.
+PHP does not have this feature, though either regular classes or static classes can be used to design custom types and class definitions in take can be aliased using `class_alias()`.

 ### PHP